 I love a designer handbag.
-So, it seems obvious that obsession with wearing a nice piece of art on my arm should extend to pushing a pretty piece of luggage around too.
+So, it seems obvious that my obsession with wearing a nice piece of art on my arm should extend to pushing a pretty piece of luggage around too.
 However, choosing the right suitcases is trickier than deciding between a baguette or a bucket bag for the season.
-As well as hitting the right style notes, luggage needs to be super-functional to take the pain out of any trip; from the short-commute to the long-haul.
+As well as hitting the right style notes, luggage needs to be super-functional to take the pain out of any trip; from the short commute to the long haul.
 Cue our latest love affair with Lojel.
-The luxury brand cleverly marries stylish design with smart innovation, as we found when we put our family of Lojel luggage to test on a recent month-long trip around Europe.
+The luxury brand cleverly marries stylish design with smart innovation, as we found when we put our family of Lojel luggage to the test on a recent month-long trip around Europe.
 Here is our full Lojel Cubo Review.

 Lojel Cubo Review